hashicorp/nomad-driver-exec2/README.md

 ### Requirements

-- Ubuntu 22.04 / CentOS 9 or later
+- Linux 5.15+
 - Cgroups v2 enabled
 - Landlock LSM enabled
+- Commands `unshare` and `nsenter`
 - Nomad client running as root

+Recent mainstream Linux distributions such as Ubuntu 22.04 and RHEL 9 meet the requirements and are well supported.

 ### Example Jobs